jithinraju/Log-Analysis/README.md

 ```

-Result will be a list of IP with the number of ERROR hits organised according to ERROR code
+Result will be a list of IP with the number of ERROR hits organised according to STATUS code

-## Python code for list the IP list of the ERROR input
+## Python code for list the IP list of the STATUS input

 ```python